Best Voice to Text Apps for Mac

 Chirp vs SuperWhisper

 SuperWhisper offers local transcription with optional cloud features.
-It supports Mac and iOS but uses a subscription model or high one-time price.
+It supports Mac, Windows, and iOS but uses a subscription model or high one-time price.

 Chirp Advantages